How to Overcome Test Anxiety: Science-Based Strategies

 3. Exam simulation practice

 To simulate real conditions, set a timer for the actual exam length and sit at a desk—not your couch.
 Put away your phone, skip the music, and don't take breaks.
 Use actual past exams or practice tests whenever possible.
 Some students even wear the same clothes they plan to wear on test day, making the simulation feel more authentic.
+It sounds excessive, but your amygdala doesn't know the difference between "real" and "practice"—it just learns that this environment is safe.

 4–6